jrroosevelt/VS2PCG/Card clarifications M-Z.md

 # [Odin](http://vs.tcgbrowser.com/images/cards/big/MCU6-004.jpg)
 *Set: Space & Time*
 Odin introduces **Level Down Powers** to the game.
 A Level Down Power works just like a Level Up Power, except instead of gaining XP which advances it to a higher level, it gains XP which regresses it back to a lower level.
 When a character gains Level Down XP, put an XP counter on its Main character card that is one level lower than its current level.
-If a character has both a Level Up and a Level Down Power, it's possibl
+If a character has both a Level Up and a Level Down Power, it's possible for it to gain and have both kinds of XP.
+However, once it levels up or levels down, all of both types of XP will be removed.

+Here's an example of how Odin works:

+Odin

 ^(Source: Rule insert)